 Suspension Bridge – probably, the most noteworthy attraction.
 The 1918 suspension bridge was built as the original access road to the Parys Golf Estate.

 Town Hall – this 1930’s building reflects the Art Deco Style predominant from that era.

 Parys Museum – constructed in 1904 and declared a Provincial Heritage Site.

-Some 2023 million years ago the mother of all rocks (a meteorite,) larger than Table Mountain (+- 300km’s wide) hurtled (+- 36 000 km/h) through space making its way to earth.
-Unfortunately, Iron Man and the Avengers had yet to be discovered and nothing could stop it.
-It hit the earth penetrating 17 km’s deep and left a massive crater in its wake.
+Some 2023 million years ago the mother of all rocks (a meteorite,) larger than Table Mountain (+- 10km’s wide) hurtled through space (+- 36 000 km/h) making its way to earth.
+Unfortunately, Iron Man and the Avengers had not been born yet and nothing could stop it.
+It hit the earth penetrating 17 km’s deep and leaving a massive crater (+-300km’s wide) in its wake.
 Parys is perched on the edge of this crater which today is known as the Vredefort Dome World Heritage Area.

 Skipping a few years, roughly 200 million years past the majestic Vaal River started flowing (I know its weird just trust me.)
 It carved its way through the Vredefort Crater.
 Now that there was water, animals and ultimately humans flocked to the area.
 A few years later in 1872 Parys was established.
 As with most South African towns, the first building of note was a church of which building started in 1899.